weeyin83/Community-Slides/README.md

 ## How to Contribute

-If you are a user group/community leader and would like to
+If you are a user group/community leader and would like to contribute your slide follow these steps:

+* Fork this repository
+* Add your slide to the relevant slide folder (i.e 2018 Slides)
+* Update the Slide Index below
+* Issue a Pull Request

 ## Slide Index